 For example, as of this writing, the December 2018 NYMEX crude oil contract is trading $61.16.
 If I bought a swap, I would be setting my contract price at $61.16.
 On November 20th, 2018, this contract will settle, and the difference between my $61.16 and the NYMEX Final Settlement price that day, will be the amount exchanged between me and my counterparty.
 If the contract settles at $61.66, since I bought the swap, I would be selling it back at that price for a profit of $0.50 per contract and, my counterparty would pay me $0.50 per contract (1,000 Bbl), or $500.
 On the other hand, if the contract settled at $60.66, I would be selling the contracts back at a loss of ($0.50) and I would pay my counterparty $0.50 per contract, or $500.
 The calculations are the same as those shown in Lesson 7's hedging spreadsheet.

 As we learned in previous lessons, Futures contracts are standard contracts.
 However, swaps can be customized.
-This is another advantage of swaps that makes them popular.
-The advantage of using Swaps for hedging is that you can achieve the same price protection without actually having to buy or sell NYMEX contracts.
-And, you can work with Brokers either by phone ("Voice" Brokers) or through an electronic trading platform such as "The Intercontinental Exchange (ICE)".
+This is another advantage of swaps that make them popular.
+The advantage of using swaps for hedging is that you can achieve the same price protection without actually having to buy or sell NYMEX contracts.
+And you can work with brokers either by phone ("Voice" Brokers) or through an electronic trading platform such as "The Intercontinental Exchange (ICE)".